Carnegie Museums of Pittsburgh, including Carnegie Science Center, are closed Mon., Jan. 17 due to inclement weather.

-To prevent the spread of the COVID-19 Delta variant in areas with substantial/high transmission, the Centers for Disease Control and Prevention recommends that every person—vaccinated and unvaccinated—wear a mask when inside public spaces.
+To prevent the spread of COVID-19 in areas with substantial/high transmission, the Centers for Disease Control and Prevention recommends that every person—vaccinated and unvaccinated—wear a mask when inside public spaces.
 For that reason, all visitors age 2 and above are required to wear masks while inside our museum, and our staff members and volunteers will be wearing masks, too.
 Masks are available on-site if you should need one.
 If you are not able to wear a mask, we invite you to explore our virtual offerings at Science at Home , until the time comes when mask-wearing is no longer required.

 Please note: For the safety of our visitors and staff, guests who do not follow posted safety guidelines or instructions from staff will be asked to leave the premises.